Influenza (Flu) Vaccine (Inactivated or Recombinant): What You Need to Know

 - Ask your health care provider.

 - Call your local or state health department.

 Contact the Centers for Disease Control and Prevention (CDC):

+Centers for Disease Control and Prevention website.
 Vaccine Information Statement.
-Influenza (Flu) Vaccine (Inactivated or Recombinant): What you need to know.
-Centers for Disease Control and Prevention website at www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html.
-Accessed August 10, 2015.
+Influenza (Flu) Vaccine (Inactivated or Recombinant): What you need to know. www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html.
+Updated August 15, 2019.
+Accessed August 23, 2019.